Namespaces

 Shortcuts are stored in YAML files, organized by namespaces.
 They are part of the /data subdirectory.

 Every shortcut belongs to exactly one namespace.
-Namespaces allow the same keyword to be used for different shortcuts – according to the user's language, location or personal setup.
-This comes in handy e.g. for multi-country websites like Amazon:
+Namespaces allow the same keyword to be used for different shortcuts according to the user's language, location, or personal setup.
+This comes in handy, for example, for multi-country websites like Amazon:

-• a shakespeare shall search Amazon for books from Shakespeare – but Amazon from which country?
+a shakespeareshall search Amazon for books by Shakespeare, but Amazon from which country?

 Thanks to namespaces, we can have the keyword a both

-• as also in the Germany namespace .de
+.us, - and also in the Germany namespace

 Namespaces work well together with Includes, especially for dictionaries.